 What we heard

+Stakeholders have highlighted to us that there is a need for the sector to communicate with all customers – both profitable and less so, (particularly for customers in arrears or who may be in a vulnerable position), with greater respect and transparency.
 Respectful and transparent customer communication has been identified as a key requirement in rebuilding trust in member banks.
-There is a need for the sector to treat all customers – both profitable and less so, those in arrears or part of vulnerable groups with greater respect.
 There should be less jargon in documentation but also transparency when things go wrong.
 Customers expect to communicate with someone knowledgeable, who takes ownership for issues and deals with them in a straightforward and honest manner.

 What we did